akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-19.md

 # What worked this week?

 - Jason: the code walk opens up new perspective on how well we have done as a team up to this point.
+- Akshay: Codewalk to get feedback from everyone

 # What did not work this week?